south dakota Habitat conservation fund

 - Match for Federal grant programs designed to address specific natural resource needs in South Dakota.

 - Match for federal grant programs designed to address specific natural resource needs in South Dakota.

 - Examples include, but would not be limited to: Regional Conservation Partnership Program (RCPP), North American Wetlands Conservation Act (NAWCA), and National Fish and Wildlife Foundation.

 - Provide incentive payments or cost-share assistance to promote the use of conservation practices on “working lands” such as crop rotations, cover crops, grazing management, and prairie restoration for grazing and wildlife.

 - Projects that improve or create pollinator habitat on public and private lands while providing quality habitat for upland nesting birds.
 Habitat established would address critical needs of annual life cycle for both pollinators and other wildlife species.

 - Assist landowners in identifying acres which over the long-term do not meet economic minimums and could be better suited as wildlife habitat by utilizing “precision farming” technologies.

 - Provide supplemental incentives for enhanced activities of the Environmental Quality Incentive Program (EQIP) for improving habitat quality on private lands.

-- Projects that address soil health issues in an agricultural landscape while creating wildlife habitat.
+- Projects that address soil health and water quality issues in an agricultural landscape while creating wildlife habitat.